K1ng-Ph1sh3r/Autodorks/README.md

 ## Disclaimer
 - This script is made for educational purpose only, I am not responsible for any misuse of this tool.

 - Code may not be perfect, and was never meant to be.
-So be aware, some errors may happend.
+So be aware, some errors may happen.